mkess-ivy/gwcc_r2/page_discover.md

                     Donate
                 </div>
                 <div class="discover_alt_summary">
-                    GWCC Volunteers assist with staff and residents to push the mission forward
+                    GWCC relies on people like you to provide programming, food and events for the youth and their families
                 </div>
                 <a class="brand_cta_v2" href="/donate/"><div class="margin_center">
-                    + Take Action
+                    + Support Us
                 </div></a>
             </div>
             <div class="discover_alt_single">